prodion23/baltimore-hackathon/README.md

-# ParkIt
+# Parkmore

-ParkIt, is an android app designed to answer the question: Can I park here?
+Parkmore, is an android app designed to answer the question: Can I park here?

 This project was made by Alex Boyd, Donnie Propst, and Jeremy Ruroede.